Model Music Curriculum - Genres

 Art Pop is a term that has been applied to musicians who are creating music that is not necessarily aimed at the commerciality of the pop charts.Art pop is not a style of music, but a way of categorising artists who may not fit any particular genre, or have indeed produced many different styles of music.

-In America, The Velvet Underground were closely involved with the artist Andy Warhol (a leading figure in the Pop!
-Art movement), creating music that was very uncommercial, but very original.
+The American group The Velvet Underground were closely involved with the artist Andy Warhol (a leading figure in the Pop!
+Art movement), creating music that was highly original.
+In addition to the unusual lyrical content, they employed various techniques borrowed from the avant-garde music of the time, influenced largely by bassist/ viola player John Cale who had studied under John Cage, Cornelius Cardew and LaMonte Young.
 At the time they were not a commercial success, but they have influenced many musicians since, including David Bowie, Brian Eno, Talking Heads and Wet, Wet, Wet.

 'Indie' comes from the 1980s, a collective term coined to describe music being issued on independent record labels.
 Many of these had appeared during the 1970s, particularly during - and because of - the 'punk era'.